sjchiass/kibbot/README.md

 wget -O- http://192.168.xxx.xxx:5000/kib/${page}
 ```

-The above script can be used in motioneye to [add an action button](https://github.com/motioneye-project/motioneye/wiki/Action-Buttons) to start a feeding.
-Since this technique generates the timestamp from the remote machine's time, it may be too far off from the Kibbot's and always cause a failure.
+The above script can be used in Motioneye to [add an action button](https://github.com/motioneye-project/motioneye/wiki/Action-Buttons) to start a feeding.
+You can feed your cats while spying on them.
+Since this technique generates the timestamp from the remote machine's time, it may be too far off from the Kibbot's and could always return a failure.

+### Final thoughts

+The Pi can do a whole lot of other things.
+You could add a camera, a speaker, or maybe a water fountain to your automatic feeder.
+With some wheels it would have extra mobility to run away from your cats.
+You know, for a bit of exercise.

 ## Questions?
 Comments?

 If you have any questions or comments, feel free to reach out to me.

+Hope you enjoyed this!